Jean Cavalier

-Jean Cavalier (28 November 1681 – 17 May 1740), was the Huguenot chief of the Camisards.
+Jean Cavalier (28 November 1681 – 17 May 1740), was the Occitan Huguenot chief of the Camisards.
 He was born at Mas Roux, a small hamlet in the commune of Ribaute near Anduze, southern France.

 Early life

 His father, an illiterate peasant, had been compelled by persecution to become a Roman Catholic along with his family, but his mother brought him up secretly in the Protestant faith.
 In his boyhood he became a shepherd, and about his twentieth year he was apprenticed to a baker.
 Threatened with prosecution for his religious opinions he went to Geneva, where he spent the year 1701; he returned to the Cévennes on the eve of the rebellion of the Camisards, who by the murder of the Abbé du Chayla at Pont-de-Monvert on the night of 24 July 1702 raised the standard of revolt.
 Some months later he became their leader.
 He showed himself possessed of an extraordinary genius for war, and Marshal Villars paid him the high compliment of saying that he was as courageous in attack as he was prudent in retreat, and that by his extraordinary knowledge of the country he displayed in the management of his troops a skill as great as that of the ablest officers.
 Within a period of two years he was to hold in check Count Victor Maurice de Broglie and Marshal Montrevel, generals of Louis XIV, and to carry on one of the most terrible partisan wars in French history.